Maintain Your Code and Other Resources in Projects or Workspaces

 One project can use the products of another project while building.

-Choose Close Project or Close Workspace from the File menu to close a project or workspace.
-Xcode remembers which windows you had open and how they were configured, and restores them when you reopen the project or workspace.
+To close a project or workspace, choose File > Close Project or File > Close Workspace.
+Xcode remembers which windows you had open and how they were configured, and it restores them when you reopen the project or workspace.